 What expenses have you planned for?

 To calculate how much you'll need for retirement you will need to plan for some additional expenses.
 Some commonly overlooked expenses during retirement are extra health insurance (on top of Medicare coverage), the rising cost of living, an emergency fund and long-term care insurance.
 “I always recommend to my clients long-term care insurance because 1 out of 2 people over age 65 will need long-term care at some point,” says DeGuire.
 “With nursing homes costing about $5,000 a month, that can drain your retirement funds quickly.”
-Calculate: How Will Retirement Impact My Living Expenses?
+What will my income be after I retire?

 How do you know if you've saved enough?